home-assistant/home-assistant.io/source/_posts/2024-01-25-matter-livestream-blog.markdown

 From our perspective, it’s amazing that Matter is already in this state after being started only a couple of years ago.
 You can clearly see the enormous power of so many companies, from small to big, believing in Matter and working together to improve it.
 ### Get started with Matter in Home Assistant
-If you want to get started with Matter in Home Assistant, it is really important that you read the [documentation](/integrations/matter/) or watch the following chapter of our live stream, which covers it all:

 <lite-youtube videoid="rEugjMk-4II" videoStartAt="2652" videotitle="State of Matter"></lite-youtube>
+If you want to get started with Matter in Home Assistant, it is really important that you read the [documentation](/integrations/matter/) or watch this chapter of our live stream, which covers it all.

 Matter has a few gotcha’s you should know about, and because we are still in the Beta stage, not everything is as polished as we want it to be.